 You have to visit the City of Arts and Sciences if you go to Valencia.
-I’ve been to Valencia more times than I can count, and I love the CAC.
-I’ve still only managed to visit the Oceanographic section of the CAC.
+I’ve been to Valencia more times than I can count, and I’ve still only managed to visit the Oceanographic portion of the CaC.

 You can’t go to Valencia without eating the paella.
 My favorites are the rabbit paella and the seafood paella.
 If you like alcohol, you should try the agua de Valencia.
 It’s strong yet delicious.
 Drink it slowly because it can sneak up on you.

 Now that we’ve gotten the obvious stuff out of the way, I want to tell you about a hidden gem that I found.